-A Fairer NHSGGC 2024-25 covers one year - from April 2024 to March 2025 - to demonstrate how NHSGGC are meeting the requirements of the Equality Act during this time period.
+NHSGGC's reporting period for the current Fairer NHSGGC document ends April 2024.
+To demonstrate ongoing compliance with the Equality Act until the regulatory changes are implemented, A Fairer NHSGGC 2024-25 covers one year - from April 2024 to March 2025.
 It covers actions relating to how we will ensure our mainstream functions and Equality Outcomes are delivered in a way that meets the General and Specific Duties in line with the Act.
+We will deliver on one new Equality Outcome and also continue to deliver on a 2020 - 24 Equality Outcome not fully completed due to COVID-19.